ntadmin/xword/README.md

 # xword
-Neil and John solve word puzzles on grids
+Neil and John solve word puzzles on grids.
+Or not on gride.